 MXL 770 vs MXL 990: Features

-What’s similar about the MXL 770 and the MXL 990 is that they are both pressure gradient, small diapghragm condenser microphones, which means that they are very sensitive to the sounds in their environment.
+What’s similar about the MXL 770 and the MXL 990 is that they are both pressure gradient, small diapghragm condenser microphone, which means that they are very sensitive to the sounds in their environment.
 They have a frequency response that ranges from 30Hz to 20Hz, which means that both of the microphones can capture low, mid-range, and higher-frequency sounds.